durden/python_science_apps/why_python.md

 - Clients ask for it!
 - People are solving big problems with Python
-- Space, Weather, Model molecultes, etc.
+- Space, Weather, Model molecules, etc.
 - This is useful b/c lots of massive computing happens in *nix
-- environments so good to have same environment for visualzation and
+- environments so good to have same environment for visualization and
 - number crunching/batch processing.

 --------------------------------------------------